 PREREQUISITE: STAT 2010 or permission from Registrar This course is designed for CPMs and explores the new competencies outlined by the MEAC Curriculum Checklist of Essential Competencies as they relate to the prenatal period and labor, birth and the immediate postpartum.
+Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of practice of the Certified Professional Midwife.
+Students research a specific health disparity and strategies for mitigation and present their findings to the class.

 MDWF 3090 Advanced Issues in Midwifery II, 3 cr.
-COREQUISITE/PREREQUISITE: MDWF 3080

-This course is designed for CPMs and explores the new competencies outlined by the MEAC Curriculum Checklist of Essential Competencies as they relate to the postpartum period, well person care and newborn care through the first six weeks of life.
+PREREQUISITE: STAT 2010 or permission from Registrar This course is designed for CPMs and explores the new competencies outlined by the MEAC Curriculum Checklist of Essential Competencies as they relate to the postpartum period, well person care and newborn care through the first six weeks of life.
 Students will prepare midwifery practice directive documents that guide management for prenatal, postpartum, and newborn complications, develop client education materials, and develop shared decision-making documents for newborn screening procedures.
 Case studies are utilized to demonstrate the application of clinical judgment and management within the scope of practice of the Certified Professional Midwife.
 Students research a specific health disparity and strategies for mitigation and present their findings to the class.
 Students will also develop a comprehensive community resource guide that they can utilize in clinical practice.

 MDWF 553/5053 Midwifery Issues in Prenatal Care, 4 cr.
 Students will have the opportunity to select an area of interest within the scope of prenatal care to research and examine in-depth.
 Evidence-informed practices, actual practice styles, care provider attitudes, client perceptions, and mass media discourses will be examined.
 Students will collect original data using a variety of methods and engage existing scholarly literature to inform recommendations for midwives and other care providers to improve service to families in their chosen communities.
 This class focuses on Interviews a research design and analysis techniques.